Pot Odds & Hand Probabilities

 Two over-cards to our eights.
 The under-the-gun player leads out for $20.
 Everyone folds to the cut-off.
 She calls, and now the action is on you.
 The pot is $65, and it’s $20 to call.
 What are your pot odds?

-To get your pot odds, add the current pot size ($65) to the cost to call ($20), giving us $85.
-Then, divide that by the cost to call ($20).
-This provides us with 4.25 to 1 pot odds.
+To get your pot odds, divide the current pot size ($65) by the cost to call ($20) – giving us 3.25 To 1 pot odds.

 Probability Of Making Our Hand